jcbartlett25/SquadFinder/README.md

 * Public profile pages with photos, bios, and other information
 * Squad pages, where you can see who's joined a squad and post updates
 * Squadrons, which make it easy to form private squads
+* Migrate our backend to MongoDB (or something similar)

 ## File Directory
 This is some background for the site’s code and structure.